netdata/netdata/parser/README.md

 - user
   - User defined structure that is passed in all the calls
 - input
-  - Where the parser will get the input from, depends on flags
+  - Where the parser will get the input from
-- size
-  - What buffer size to use (input buffer as well)
 - flags
   - flags to define processing on the input

 Output
-- An incremental parser structure
+- A parser structure